 MRC500 soldering robotic cell

-The MRC500 is the larger robotic cell that supports point to point iron soldering from above.
+The MRC500 is the larger robotic cell that supports point to point soldering from above.
 The standardized platform is based on a flexible and modular concept that can be adapted to a range of processes from fully-automated in-line to stand-alone semi-automated processes.

 The MRC500 can be equipped with any of mta’s soldering heads: soldering iron, induction and microflame.
 There is also a variation of the MRC500 specific to laser soldering that can be equipped with the mta MLH45 laser head.